 4. Try Dim sum at the world’s cheapest michelin starred restaurant!

 If there is one stand out place you need to check out for the tradition dim sum in Hong Kong it is Tim Ho Wan.
 This chain of simple dim sum room, a style of Cantonese cuisine prepared as small bite-sized portions of food served in small steamer baskets or on small plates.
 It is also the world’s cheapest Michelin-starred restaurant, something I could normally never afford but our entire meal came to less than $10 USD each!!
-A crazy bargain, but the locals don’t seem to care the food is some of the worlds best – Its the same frantic, authentic, packed experience you come to know and love in Hong Kong.
+A crazy bargain and one of the best ways to do hong kong travel on a budget, but the locals don’t seem to care the food is some of the worlds best – Its the same frantic, authentic, packed experience you come to know and love in Hong Kong.
 Tim Ho Wan, a local friend tells me, was opened by a former dim sum master from Hong Kong’s Four Seasons Hotel who left the fussy and pretentiousness to focus on the essentials.
 Simple, basic food that is accessible to everyone and tastes amazing!
 There are several locations now and three out of five have been awarded Michelin stars, its always going to be packed and popular – But its 90% filled with locals so it still feels like your in on the best kept secret in town!
 Oh…And they have an English menu don’t worry, you just have to ask!

 5. Succumb to your temptations in Macau (or just marvel at the casino lights at night!)

 If a single photo could encapsulate the essence of Hong Kong, it could arguably be that of the panorama from Victoria Peak.
 From high about at this famous vantage point you can admire one of the greatest harbours on Earth and consider a skyline so improbable, grand and daring it makes Manhattan looks quaint in comparison.
 Here you can admire these soaring monoliths with a view like no other, the energy and vigour of Hong Kong lies exposed.
 As the sunset and the lights slowly flicker on across the city its magical, no cynic could doubt this majesty.
-The tourist guide booked recommend a tram and visit to the Peaks at the top, but honestly a bus (#15, $9.80 HKD) leaves from Central station every 15 mins with almost no wait time, a fraction of the price and still a grand trip up while at the type the free mall offers the same life- affirming view from its rooftop, for free.
+The tourist guide booked recommend a tram and visit to the Peaks at the top, but honestly a bus (#15, $9.80 HKD ) leaves from Central station every 15 mins with almost no wait time, a fraction of the price and still a grand trip up while at the type the free mall offers the same life- affirming view from its rooftop, for free so as to keep the Hong Kong travel budget low!.
 Its up to you obviously, but Hong Kong can be cheap if you want it to be!
 For more in-depth info check out this ultimate guide to visiting the Peak in Hong Kong!

-7. Embrace the ‘crazy, weird and wacky’ cafes!
+7. Embrace the ‘crazy, weird and wacky’ cafes in Hong Kong!

 Hong Kong is known as the Land of 10,000 restaurants, and I’d believe it!
 However make sure you also take some time to explore the ‘crazy, weird and wacky’ – That is those which Asia is most famous for and will offer you a unique travel experience!
 I have already talked in depth about the Dog Cafe but also be sure to check out something more unique and personal to you.
 We found a Pokemon cafe, a cat cafe and a Hello Kitty Cafe – But I also hear there is a Snoopy cafe and one where you can play board games!
-Really what ever you are into I am sure there is the perfect cafe to you, so jump in and find it – It will also help get you off the beaten track, don’t be afraid if your the only foreigner there … It just makes it all the more fun!
+Really what ever you are into I am sure there is the perfect cafe to you, so jump in and find it and if your doing hong kong travel on a budget you can always just order a coffee and enjoy the atmosphere – It will also help get you off the beaten track, don’t be afraid if your the only foreigner there … It just makes it all the more fun!

 8. Practice your bartering skills at the Ladies Market!

 The Ladies Market Hong Kong is one of the most popular, but by no means the only, market for inexpensive clothes accessories and knick-nacks.
 Despite its name, it is not only for the ladies, here you will find a wide variety of men’s clothing, and just about all kinds of merchandise, even if nothing is for you the experience and atmosphere is palpable.
 The Ladies Market is largely frequented by tourists, but still managed a very “local” atmosphere in what used to be known as the heartland of the Hong Kong triad gangs: Mong Kok.
 It’s one of the highest density districts in the world, so come prepared for action!
-Feel free to check out any other markets, but make sure to haggle!
+Some more Hong Kong travel advice?
+Make sure to haggle!!!
 Walk away if the price is too high to start with and decide what you are willing to pay before they even tell you a price – I brought a selfie stick for 30 HKG when they started at over 100… Rather annoying to me, but some people get a real thrill out of this!
+Either way a must-do on any Hong Kong travel itinerary.

 9. Release your inner child at Disneyland Resort!

 Don’t knock it till you try it – And once you have its impossible not to love!
 Entertainment the whole day, and the best is saved till last at night with daily fireworks and a light show projected on the castle!
 During the day explore seven themed lands, and while the rides are quite average the shows are out of this world – Honest the Lion King is unmissable, almost as good as the Broadway show!
-The day parade is nice to but the night parade is incredible and really, really well done – Being Disney the whole park is perfect and everything from the gift shops to the food was perfect, really a great day and quite a bargain price!
+The day parade is nice to but the night parade is incredible and really, really well done – Being Disney the whole park is perfect and everything from the gift shops to the food was perfect, really a great day and quite a bargain price and a justifiable spurge to your Hong Kong travel budget!
 I would advise to only go for one day however, even if it is your first time, and to book your tickets here – its cheaper and easier than booking at the gates!

-10. Explore the (oddly specific) Fish, Bird and Flower Markets!
+10. Explore the (oddly specific) Fish, Bird and Flower Markets of Hong Kong!

 These zany markets are super cool and interesting, how they make any money Ill never know but nice to look around for a few hours.
 Each one leads on to the other one so best to visit all at once and just take photos and smell the flowers….
 A chance to fill your lungs with fresh smells of nature after days of city air.
 A perfect place to practice your photography skills as well, thought I probably wouldn’t recommend buying anything here unless you planning on moving to Hong Kong, which you just might after your visit!
-Its an easy vixen to fall in love with!
+This is one of the best Hong Kong markets to visit for the entertainment factor alone, and since it’s free it’s a great way to do Hong Kong travel on a budget!